 The Food Exploration Project

-This eight-session program for 1st through 6th-grade children brings together highlights from our current school-based programs in a progressive and developmental sequence.
+This twelve-session program for 1st through 6th-grade children brings together foundational food literacy lessons from our current school-based programs in a progressive and developmental sequence.

 We are currently accepting applications for The Food Exploration Project for schools and afterschool programs outside of New York City.

 Session One: Beginning Our Taste Adventure

 In the first session of The Food Exploration Project, children will be introduced to the program and discuss what they already know and think about taste, food discoveries, and program-related topics.

 Session Two: What’s Local and Seasonal?

 In the Second session of The Food Exploration Project, children will discuss and explore the concept of local and seasonal eating through a read-aloud of the picture book, Bring Me Some Apples and I’ll Make You a Pie.

 Session Three: Bread Comes to Life

 In this session, educators will discuss with children the different steps involved in making bread.